Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 <br>

-Webflow is a low-code website builder that you can use to build responsive websites without writing a single line of code.
+Webflow is a low-code tool that you can use to build responsive websites without writing a single line of code.

 Rather, it lets you create websites by simply **dragging and dropping elements** (text, images, and buttons) onto your page, while the code is automatically written.